Hele-Shaw limit of chemotaxis-Navier-Stokes flows: Main results

 Formally, we derive that the limit $(n_\infty,P_\infty, c_\infty,u_\infty, \Pi_\infty)$ of $(n_m,P_m,c_m,u_m,\Pi_m)$ in $m$ solves a so-called Hele-Shaw type system

 with the initial data

 and the following Hele-Shaw graph relation

-\eqref{eq1-4} and \eqref{ilr} are a weak form of the Hele-Shaw type free boundary problem.
+Equations \eqref{eq1-4} and \eqref{ilr} give a weak formulation of the Hele-Shaw type free boundary problem.
 We need one more complementarity equation to describe the limiting pressure $P_\infty$.
-We take the limit for the pressure equation~\eqref{dpe} in $m$ and derive formally a degenerate elliptic equation, called the {\emph{complementarity relation}}:
+We take the limit for the pressure equation~\eqref{dpe} in $m$ and formally derive a degenerate elliptic equation, called the {\emph{complementarity relation}}: